Coronavirus in Germany: Adidas, H&M to stop paying rent over outbreak closures | DW | 27.03.2020

-A survey by news agency DPA on Friday revealed plans by major German retail chains to suspend rental payments to owners of properties where their stores are located.
+A survey by news agency dpa has revealed plans by major German retail chains to suspend rental payments to owners of properties where their stores are located.

 Many shops across Germany have been shut under regional state pandemic control decrees, but are receiving support from a new federal law that seeks to give tenants temporary relief.

-Property owners' federation president Kai Warnecke warned that defaults on payment unveiled by Bavaria-based Adidas must not set a precedent.
+Kai Warnecke, the head of the German Property Owners' Federation, warned that defaults on payment unveiled by Bavaria-based Adidas must not set a precedent.
 "If so, it would be the end of the real estate market."

-Alongside big property vendors, Adidas also rented space from private persons who would be left sitting on their expenses, said Scheuer.
+Alongside big property vendors, Adidas also rented space from private owners who would be left sitting on their expenses, said Scheuer.

 Read more: Germany's small businesses get creative amid coronavirus crisis